rayes0/yui/README.md

 **Won't do** (Things that will *not* be implemented into `yui`, at least for the time being):

 - `for`, `while`, `until`, etc. Any kind of looping  -  use a proper scripting language for that
 	- "What!
-No for loops?!!.
-What if I need to loop over a directory of files or something?"  -  Use proper tools meant for that, eg: the `find` command for the directory example
+No `for` loops?!!.
+What if I need to loop over a directory of files?"  -  Use proper tools meant for that (eg: GNU `find`)
 - Advanced arithmetic, precision above 8-9 digits, trigonometry, etc. - use an appropriate tool for that
 - Advanced/special expansions: `$$`, `${foo/foo/bar}`, `${foo##.*}`, etc. - You should probably be using a proper scripting language if you need these